sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 >```

 * What's view binding vs data binding?
+* What package name is data usually stored in?

+### Coroutines:
+* What are threads?
+What is concurrency?
+Why are threads important for it?
+> Threads are an abstraction, the smallest unit of code scheduled to run by a program.
+> Concurrency is the ability of an application to run multiple threads (aka "multithreading" or "multitasking"),
+> seemingly out of order to optimize the use of resources.
+By running code in parallel, the application can continue
+> to do things while wait in other parts for code to execute.
+>
+> This is especially important in android app where we want to keep the UI thread non-blocking.
+> Otherwise the app could become non-responsive
+* What does the suspend keyword mean?
+When do you use it?
+> `Suspend` means that the function or code block can be paused or resumed.
+> A function that calls a suspend function must also use the suspend keyword
+>
+> The lambdas passed into `async()` and `runBlocking` are suspend functions, but not those functions themselves
+* What are the roles of a CoroutineScope, Job, and Dispatcher?
+> CoroutineScope = methods that launch coroutines (ex: launch, await) extend this.
+A context that enforces cancelation and
+> other rules passed down to its children and their children recursively
+>
+> Job = A cancelable unit of work with a lifecycle. ex: launch
+>
+> Dispatcher = tells the coroutine which thread to run on, removing this responsibility from the dev.
+> Coroutines using Main dispatcher will run on the main thread.
+Others include Default, IO, Unconfined.
+* What is the difference between Deferred and Await?
+>

+### RecyclerView:
 * What are the 3 parts of a recycler view
 * What steps do you need to take to implement a recyclerview
 * What is a layout inflater